 By Martin Yate

-Such misgivings unconsciously sent during a job interview can keep a candidate from making the final cut.
-The interviewer may or may not be aware of what is causing his or her mis-givings, but you should recognize that the messages your body sends have real impact on your candidacy.
+Misgivings unconsciously sent during a job interview can keep a candidate from making the final cut.
+The interviewer may or may not be aware of what is causing his or her concerns, but you should recognize that the messages your body sends have real impact on your candidacy.

 Because job interviews are naturally stressful, it’s smart to be a master of good body language and be able to manage any negative body language a stressful situation might induce.

 Let’s focus on a handful of positive body language signals that reinforce one another and then address some movements you’ll want to avoid.

 The impression you create in the first few minutes of meeting someone is the most lasting.

 In interviews, the interviewer often does most of the talking in those first minutes, so, it’s up to your body language to help make a good first impression:

 Stand tall, with good posture, and walk slowly as you enter the room.